YourOnly-One/content/snoworld/en-ph/blog/posts/2022/20220426-grid-explained.md

 {{< accordion summary="What do you mean by 'faction' and 'would not benefit'?" class="faq" >}}
 In episode 10, it was revealed that there is a group or faction watching over the events and the time travelers.
 The scene where a man and his assistant were talking is one such faction.
 (They seem to be in outer space.)

+It is not possible to determine if they are for or against the Grid.
+Regardless, the message of that scene was to reveal there are groups who are changing events, either for the benefit of the people or for the benefit of their own pockets.
+In other words, whoever destroyed the Grid in 2022, they need the 1997 Grid to exist.
+Consider the following:

+- In the 1997 No Grid Reality, the number one R&D and pharmaceutical company in the world was owned by Sae Ha's parents.
+Which in turn means South Korea is the leading nation on Earth.
+Whoever destroyed the Grid in 2022, it is to their benefit that the 1997 Grid exists where Sae Ha's family did not build an R&D empire.

+- In the MIW Reality, South Korea forced the other labs to keep their mouths shut about South Korea's claim that Sae Ha's father was the brain behind the Grid.
+They showed the other nations and labs the footage of two time travelers who killed a janitor, making them believe that South Korea have time travel capabilities.

+  World superpowers no doubt loathed South Korea because of it and triggered a race to develop time travel.
+In <cite><bdi lang="en-US">Star Trek</bdi></cite> terms, there is a temporal [cold] war.
+{{< /accordion >}}

+{{< accordion summary="Who were the two men guarding the body of the Ghost in a white room?" status="open" class="faq" >}}
+The man who appears to be a subordinate could be the Friendly Blue Time Traveler or the Foe Blue Time Traveler since the character was played by the same actor.
+It is also possible it is a different character altogether, the actor having played three roles.

+He made this report to who appears to be his superior, <q>The Grid is all gone.
+From all the times and layers.</q>

 <!-- markdownlint-disable -->
 {{< image
   src="https://img.youronly.one/g/grid-faction-scene.webp"